 Root Canals and Oral Health

 Rather than causing harm, root canals can actually prevent serious oral health issues.
 The procedure is used to remove infected pulp from the interior of a tooth, eliminating the source of pain and infection.
-Without treatment, the infection could spread to surrounding teeth and bone, potentially leading to more serious health problems, including abscesses and sepsis.
-The myth linking root canals to cancer may lead people to avoid necessary treatment, which can worsen both their oral and general health.
+It’s a routine treatment that’s made completely painless via the use of powerful dental anesthetics.
+The myth linking root canals to cancer may lead people to avoid necessary treatment for no reason, which can worsen both their oral and general health.

 About Our Practice